 15. NoIndex Tag Management

-This meta tag allows you to tell search engines not to index specific pages or posts on your site.
+The NoIndex tag allows you to tell search engines not to index specific pages or posts on your site.

 This is particularly useful when you have duplicate content that you do not want to rank, such as when you are using a content aggregator or have multiple pages that serve the same purpose.